savitaashture/articleyamls/README.md

-### YAML formating for Dynamic scheduling of Tekton workloads using Triggers hello hi
+### YAML formating for Dynamic scheduling of Tekton workloads using Triggers

 For EventListener Section